 Can you relate?

 I call it “momnesia” because I dislike the term “mommy brain” – overused, am I right?
-You may have heard this condition referred to It is also called “pregnancy brain” since the overwhelming number of things in our brain starts before the baby is even born.

 You may have heard this condition referred to as “postpartum forgetfulness.”
 It is also called “pregnancy brain” since the overwhelming number of things in our brain starts before the baby is even born.